Sihuai2412/Epsilon/README.md

 ## Introduction

-Epsilon is a programming language of variables, methods and classes.
+Epsilon is a programming language of variables, functions and classes.
 It is currently in the development stage!

 ## Installation